reficio/soap-ws/README.md

 * soap-builder - responsible for the generation of SOAP XML messages.
 * soap-client - responsible for the communication with a SOAP endpoint.
 * soap-server - responsible for exposing SOAP endpoints and handling the requests.
-* soap-test - contains integration tests - tests soap-client and soap-server in many tricky ways.
+* soap-it - contains integration tests - tests soap-client and soap-server in many tricky ways.
 * soap-examples - contains a few example how to use soap-ws.
 * soap-legacy - legacy code extracted from 3rd party projects